jonmmar/maram-cc-site/influences.md

 Philosopher Andy Clark, building on Friston’s work, calls this proto-agency: behavior that appears to be directed toward a goal, even when no conscious aim exists.
 A system coherent enough to persist may also appear coherent enough to care.

 ## Rudolf Clausius
-To answer that, Rudolf Clausius introduced a new concept: entropy.
+Rudolf Clausius introduced a new concept: entropy.
 It wasn’t a force, or a form of matter.
 It wasn’t even energy itself.
 It was a measure of how energy was arranged, or more precisely, of how many possible arrangements a system could have.
 The more ways energy could be distributed without changing the visible outcome, the higher the entropy.

 ## John Conway
 Even in the most minimal of universes—John Conway’s Game of Life—such patterns emerge.
 A glider, composed of just five cells, fulfills all four criteria.
 It persists.
 It moves.
 It responds to other patterns.
 It returns.
 It is not a thing in any material sense—but within that universe, it is a traveler.
 A phenomenon.
 A recognizable something.

 ## Terrence Deacon
-Source: Terrence Deacon, Wikimedia Commons / Creative Commons Attribution 2.5 Generic
+Thinkers like Terrence Deacon, Stuart Kauffman, and Evan Thompson have all pointed to similar thresholds: systems that persist not by accident, but by recursive reinforcement, patterns that earn their continuation through form.
+What they call autogenesis, autocatalysis, or autopoiesis, we might simply call itness.

 ## Daniel Dennett
-In philosophy, Daniel Dennett has argued that selves are not things, but “centers of narrative gravity.”
+Daniel Dennett has argued that selves are not things, but “centers of narrative gravity.”
 A self persists not because of what it is, but because of what it does, it organizes behavior.
 We maintain a self-model because it works, not because there’s a stable “I” to be found inside it.

 ## Paul Dirac
-To some, this felt like sleight of hand.
 Paul Dirac, despite being one of the fathers of quantum theory, was deeply suspicious.
 “It’s just a way of making the theory work,” he complained, “but not of making it right.”

 ## Euclid
 In Egypt, geometry emerged from the need to re-measure farmland after the Nile’s floods erased its boundaries.
 In Babylon, it was used to calculate lengths, angles, and stars.
 But it was the Greeks who made geometry a philosophy.
 Euclid, in the 3rd century BCE, formalized geometry in The Elements, defining points, lines, and planes not by what they were made of, but by how they related.
 His postulates didn’t describe the world, they constrained it.

 ## Michael Faraday
-It began as metaphor.
 In the early 19th century, Michael Faraday, lacking the calculus of his contemporaries, described magnetism and electricity as lines of force.
 He imagined invisible threads stretching through space, tugging on charged particles.
 These lines were not things.
 They were influences, directions of possibility.
 What mattered was not where matter was, but what it could feel.

 ## Richard Feynman
-A Physicist’s Perspective
 Richard Feynman once described the power of abstraction as the ability to “see the machinery underneath.”
 When he taught physics, he didn’t just give equations, he tried to show how they emerged from patterns of behavior.
 For Feynman, abstraction was useful only if it deepened the ability to predict and explain.

 ## Karl Friston
-Take Karl Friston’s Free Energy Principle.
-Despite the name, it’s not about thermal energy.
+Karl Friston’s Free Energy Principle, despite the name, is not about thermal energy.
 It’s a mathematical framework for understanding how self-organizing systems, like brains, cells, or even simple feedback loops, reduce surprise.
 In this model, surprise means encountering a state that deviates from the system’s internal predictions.
 To reduce surprise, the system reorganizes, filters, or stabilizes itself, changing in ways that favor its own persistence.

 ## Michael Gazzaniga
-Cognitive science confirms this.
 Michael Gazzaniga describes the mind as a storytelling engine, interpreting its own actions after the fact.
 What we experience as a free choice is often the crest of a wave that has already been building, shaped by emotion, attention, expectation, and reward.
 The conscious self, he suggests, is not the instigator, but the narrator: a participant still, but not untouched.

 ## Dan Gilbert
 Psychologists like Hal Hershfield and Dan Gilbert have shown that we often treat our future selves more like strangers than like extensions of who we are now.
 In fMRI studies, people’s brains respond differently when imagining their future selves, more like when thinking about someone else entirely.